Best Time to Post on Facebook in Australia (2026)

 Methodology & timezone notes

 This slice of our first-party dataset doesn’t yet meet our minimum sample threshold, so the curve shown is our clearly-labeled editorial baseline, compiled from published industry research.
-As more posts flow through TimeToPost, this page automatically switches to live aggregate data — it regenerates every 24 hours.
+As more posts flow through TimeToPost, this page automatically switches to live aggregate data.
+It regenerates every 24 hours.
 Our dataset is recorded in UTC; times on this page are converted to Sydney time (AEST/AEDT) (UTC+10 at the time this page was generated, daylight-saving aware).
-We do not yet segment engagement by audience geography, so the underlying curve is global — the conversion tells you when those global peaks occur on your local clock.
+We do not yet segment engagement by audience geography, so the underlying curve is global.
+The conversion tells you when those global peaks occur on your local clock.

 Frequently asked questions